manuelcasanova/socialTemplate/README.md

 SuperAdmins have the ability to view the login history for all users.
 They can filter the history based on user ID, username, email, date, and time.

 *** Protected routes ***

-The system includes protected routes, and roles are not hierarchical.
-This means that:
+The system includes protected routes and a partially hierarchical role structure.

-A user with the Admin role does not automatically have access to routes assigned to lower roles like Moderator or Subscribed.
+Specifically:

+Super Admins are automatically granted the roles of Admin, Moderator, and Subscribed, but they do not automatically receive access to any custom roles.

-For access to protected routes associated with these roles, the user must have the specific role assigned to them in addition to their Admin privileges.
+To access custom routes associated with these roles, the user must be explicitly assigned each role individually, even if they already have higher-level privileges.

 *** Registration ***